 Plugging the laser module on Arduino

 Isn’t easy to plug a module when you have no datasheet or some wiring schemes, the chances are that you’ll probably burn it if you provide a current greater than the supported.
-The module I have was bought on the DX.com and it came with 3 pins, “-” mark, “S” mark and a middle pin without any mark, I assumed that the “S” meant “Signal” and the “-” is the GND pin so I started plugging it on the Arduino pin 14 with a 440 ohm resistor and later I discovered that a 100 ohm resistor was giving the best bright laser without burning it; my advice is to not connect direct any of these modules without a resistor to limit the current, otherwise you’ll end up burning the diode.
+The module I have was bought on the DX.com and it came with 3 pins, “-” mark, “S” mark and a middle pin without any mark, I assumed that the “S” meant “Signal” and the “-” is the GND pin so I started plugging it on the Arduino pin 14 with a 440 ohm resistor and later I discovered that a 100 ohm resistor was giving the best bright laser without burning it; my advice is to not connect directly any of these modules without a resistor to limit the current, otherwise you’ll end up burning the diode.
 Here is the photo of the laser diode in front of the LDR:

 Here is the wiring scheme to plug the laser on the Arduino:

-And here is the scheme on the breadboard of the Arduino with the 100 ohm resistor:
+And here is the scheme on the breadboard of the Arduino with the 100-ohm resistor:

 In order to test the laser, I just uploaded this program to Arduino, it just blinks the laser module: